BatuhanUsluel/Algorithmic-Support-and-Resistance/README.md

   -m MIN, --min MIN     Min number of bars from the start the
                         support/resistance line has to be at to display chart.
                         Default: 150
+  -o OUTDIR, --outdir OUTDIR
+                        Output the graph files to this directory -hl, --hlines, --no-hlines
+                        Extend the support/resistance lines to the full width of the graph
 ```

 Example Charts: